strmprivacy/docs/docs/quickstart/creating-streams.md

 identifies your stream when you send data to STRM Privacy.
 STRM Privacy uses the OAuth 2.0 client credentials flow to generate a *bearer token* that needs to be provided with each HTTP request.
-Our drivers have tooling to create and refresh these tokens, but nothing precludes you
-[//]: # (TODO: update the curl sending) from creating the headers by hand (see [the chapter about sending via `curl`](sending-curl.md) to do this manually).
+Our drivers have tooling to create and refresh these tokens, but nothing prevents you from creating the headers by hand (see [the page about sending data by hand](sending-curl.md) to do this manually).

 :::tip
 Use the `--save` flag to store the credentials on your local machine in